This post contains affiliate links. You can read my disclosure policy here.

 Now lets get started on our treasure box!

-- Cardboard Box (the box I used came from our Amazon Elements Baby Wipes, which I love!)
+- Cardboard Box (Use whatever you have on hand.
+The box I used came from our Amazon Elements Baby Wipes – it was the perfect size!)

 - Duct Tape